MicrosoftDocs/windows-itpro-docs/education/windows/edu-deployment-recommendations.md

 3. Turn off **Let apps access my contacts**.

 For IT-managed Windows devices, you can use a Group Policy to turn off the setting.
-To do this:
+To turn off the setting:

 1. Apply the Group Policy: **Computer Configuration** > **Administrative Templates** > **Windows Components** > **App Privacy** > **Let Windows apps access contacts**.